pas218/ECE1895_CookIt/README.md

-The main code is in ./CookIt
-The rest is just testing code
+The main code is in ./CookIt.
+The rest is just testing code.